Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 - Adding parameters handling may increase the `page` widgets size, and decrease the code readability.

 ### Conclusion
-According to the comparison above, we choose the [Deep Links Integration Using DeepLinksNotifier](#deep-links-integration-using-deeplinksnotifier) approach, as it satisfies the architectural requirements, simplifies testing, and highly extensible.
+According to the comparison above, we choose the [Deep Links Integration Using ChangeNotifier](#deep-links-integration-using-changenotifier) approach, as it satisfies the architectural requirements, simplifies testing, and highly extensible.

 ### Prototyping
 > Create a simple prototype to confirm that implementing this feature is possible.